syncfusion-content/uwp-docs/uwp/Image-Editor/SaveandResetEvents.md

 {% endtabs %}

-`Stream` : You can get current image edits as stream using this argument.
+`Stream` : You can get the current image edits as a stream using this argument.

 {% highlight C# %}

+            using Syncfusion.UI.Xaml.ImageEditor;

-            private void SfImageEditor_ImageSaving(object sender, Syncfusion.UI.Xaml.ImageEditor.ImageSavingEventArgs args)
+            private void SfImageEditor_ImageSaving(object sender, ImageSavingEventArgs args)
             {
                 var stream = args.Stream;
             }

 {% endhighlight %}

-`FileName`: You can save the edited image in the specified name.
+`FileName`: You can save the edited image using the specified file name.

-{% highlight c# %}
+{% highlight C# %}

+          using Syncfusion.UI.Xaml.ImageEditor;

-          private void SfImageEditor_ImageSaving(object sender, Syncfusion.UI.Xaml.ImageEditor.ImageSavingEventArgs args)
+          private void SfImageEditor_ImageSaving(object sender, ImageSavingEventArgs args)
           {
              args.FileName = "SavedImage";
           }